-Did the plant you want to replace have an assigned responsibility, such as providing shade, screening or covering the ground?
+Did the plant you want to replace have an assigned responsibility, such as providing shade, screening for privacy, or covering the ground?
 Will the replacement get that job done and do it well?
 Perhaps the original was selected for a particular form and design function; a series of columnar plants that lend rhythm and movement to a design by virtue of their shape and placement, for example.
-It’s possible, after considering the prospects from all angles, that the columnar variety of the Plum Yew and the Bean Pole yew are able to be interchanged in a design.
+Taking that example a step further—after reconciling for similar size, color and cultural conditions—it's likely that the columnar variety of the Plum Yew and the Bean Pole yew could be interchanged in a design.

 Building Your Own Team of Champions

-You can’t always find a match based on all attributes, but you’ll want to make sure not to go in an entirely new direction, if you want to maintain the design intent – otherwise, you’ll end up with something entirely different.
-Then again, you may come up with something fresh and different, and that’s what it’s all about.
+You can’t always find a match based on all the attributes you're considering.
+If you're set on preserving your design intent, you'll want to resist heading off into an entirely new direction.
+Then again, you may come up with something fresh and different, and that could be great too.
 In the end, all that matters is this: are the plants healthy, happy and thriving?
-Does the combo make you happy to tend it?
+Does the combo make you happy?
 Do you find it beautiful to look at?
 Boom!
 Success.

 Keep the Game Going

 Carex 'Everest' or Carex 'Evergold'?
 Echinacea 'Ruby Star' versus Echinacea 'Merlot' or perhaps even Echinacea 'Green Envy?
 Would Heuchera 'Georgia Plum' make a suitable stand-in for Heuchera 'Amethyst Myst'?
-And which variety of hellebore with so many pretty faces to choose from?
+And which variety of hellebore to pick, when you have so many pretty faces to choose from?